 Thank you for your support.

-Submit your comments using one of these channels:

-• Send your comments to the address on the reverse side of this form.
+Send your comments to the address on th ne reverse side of this form.

-If you would like a response from IBM, please fill in the following information:
+If you would like a response from IBM, p lease fill in the following information:

-Name

-Address
+Name Address

 Company or Organization

-Phone No.

-E-mail address
+Phone No. E-mail address

+Readers' Comments - We'd Like to Hear from You SC26-7905-03